 • “To practice spiritual, moral, ethical, and sexual purity. . . .

 • “To build strong marriages and families through love, protection, and biblical values.
-All men, whether married or not, can further the work of God by honoring women and supporting families. . . .
+All men, whether married or not, can further the work of God by honoring women . . .